S. 4216: GUARDRAILS Act

 Who is affected by S. 4216?

-They would lose the legal effect of the executive order issued on December 11, 2025 and be unable to use federal funds to continue implementing it.
+The White House would lose the legal effect of its December 11, 2025 order and could not use federal funds to keep implementing it.

-Any agency using appropriated money to implement, administer, enforce, or carry out the targeted AI order would have to stop if S. 4216 becomes law.
+Any department spending appropriated money to carry out the order would have to halt that work if the bill becomes law.

-Projects, contracts, or administrative work funded with federal dollars and connected to the December 11, 2025 executive order could be disrupted because the bill bars use of federal funds for that purpose.
+Contracts and administrative work funded with federal dollars and connected to the order could be disrupted by the funding ban.

 S4216 Legislative Journey